Think-and-Dev/rskswap-com/src/pages/docs/v2/01-protocol-overview/02-ecosystem-participants.md

 - Speculators use a variety of community built tools and products to swap tokens using liquidity pulled from the Uniswap protocol.

 - Arbitrage bots seek profits by comparing prices across different platforms to find an edge.
-(Though it might seem extractive, these bots actually help equalize prices across broader Ethereum markets and keep things fair.)
+(Though it might seem extractive, these bots actually help equalize prices across broader RSK markets and keep things fair.)

-- DAPP users buy tokens on Uniswap for use in other applications on Ethereum.
+- DAPP users buy tokens on Uniswap for use in other applications on RSK.

 - Smart contracts that execute trades on the protocol by implementing swap functionality (from products like DEX aggregators to custom Solidity scripts).